TMS Ringsted: History

-The club was founded on December 15, 1997, when Vetterslev-Høm G.F and Ringsted IF merged their first teams to create the new club.
+The club was founded on 15 December 1997, when Vetterslev-Høm G.F and Ringsted IF merged their first teams to create the new club.
 TMS is an abbreviation for Team Midtsjælland (Team central Zealand), the area in which Ringsted is located.
 The club has been nicknamed the "Ring Stingers" by fans.
-The club gained their first promotion to the Danish Handball League in 2003 and are currently coached by Marc Uhd.
+The club gained their first promotion to the Danish Handball League in 2003.
+In their first season the team was close to going bankrupt, but narrowly avoided doing so.